SergiyStoyan/PdfDocumentParser/README.md

 ### Overview
 PdfDocumentParser is a parsing engine designed to extract text/images from PDF documents conforming to a predefined graphic layout - such as invoices and the like.
 The main approach of parsing is based on finding certain text or image fragments in page and then extracting text/images located relatively to those fragments.

-Within this scope PdfDocumentParser is capable to use the following approaches:
+Within this scope PdfDocumentParser implements the following strategies:
 - PDF entity processing (the main way to operate with text in PdfDocumentParser);
 - OCR (intended for scanned documents);
-- image comparison (used either in native and scanned PDF files);
+- image search (used either in native and scanned PDF files);

 PdfDocumentParser was developed as a set of parsing tools that can be incorporated into a custom application hopefully without need of change.
 It provides:
 - Template Editor where a PDF file can be open and a parsing template created or debugged;